ruuda/blog/posts/the-numeric-type-alignment-chart.md

 But distinguishing between ints and floats is pretty common, so RCL should definitely never insert decimal points, and ideally it shouldn’t remove them either.

+## Precision

+Wat do if input exceeds the range?